-So I think that this can sometimes happen when we come from a corporate background, or we’ve seen what happens in the corporate world.
+I think that this can sometimes happen when we come from a corporate background or we’ve seen what happens in the corporate world.

-We’re used to just consistently working 40-hour weeks, with “you have your weekends.”
-And you might have a couple of public holidays, and then you get your four weeks off per year.
+We’re used to just consistently working 40-hour weeks with only getting our weekends.
+You might also have a couple of public holidays, and then you get your four weeks off per year.

-And I had a little period, where I was doing less than 15 hours a week, and I felt like it wasn’t actually the right balance for me.
+I had a little period where I was doing less than 15 hours a week, and I felt like it wasn’t actually the right balance for me.
 I wanted more work time.

 When I got down to 15 hours in a week, I was starting to feel was like I was missing it – I had FOMO for my business – whereas when I was at 20 hours, it felt like that was really the right fit.

-So 20 hours a week is my normal work week now.
+Now 20 hours a week is my normal workweek.